tabiya-tech/compass/backend/app/README.md

 ... but it does not do any logic itself, other than routing to the appropriate agent.

-#### How the LLM works
+#### How the LLM in the AgentDirector works
 For each conversation phase there is a configured list of suitable agents, which is a subset of all agents.
 Each agent has an LLM-targeted task description and example user inputs.
 Based on this, we ask the LLM to choose the most appropriate agent for a given user input.
 If the LLM fails to give something useful, we have a fallback choice of an agent.

-## Skill exploration agents
+## Skill exploration-related agents

-This is the most complex part of the application.
-At the moment, it consists of 2 separate agents:
+This is the most complex part of the application, with several agents working together.

-* **ExperiencesExplorerAgent** which is responsible for the overall skill exploration
-* **SkillExplorerAgent** which is responsible for "diving in" into a concrete experience
+At the moment, it consists only of the **ExperiencesExplorerAgent**, which is responsible for the overall skill exploration, starting from exploring the past work experiences.
+As we add more logic, we will delegate some responsibilities to other agents and tools.

-The ExperiencesExplorerAgent is handling formal job experiences e.g. *"Baker"* or *"Ski instructor"*, as well as informal and unseen economy experiences, e.g. *"Cooking for the family"*, *"Caring for a sick family member"*.
+When we say work experiences, we think broadly, covering:  formal job experiences e.g. *"Baker"* or *"Ski instructor"*, as well as informal and unseen economy experiences, e.g. *"Cooking for the family"*, *"Caring for a sick family member"*.